-PUBLIC BENEFIT AND COST TO PERSONS: The proposal would result in clear guidance for EPPs on requirements for providing preparation to individuals seeking certification as an educator.
-The proposal would also result in clear requirements for EPPs seeking name changes to ensure public clarity of each entity's name.
-There is no anticipated cost to persons who are required to comply with the proposal.
+PUBLIC BENEFIT AND COST TO PERSONS: The public benefit anticipated as a result of the proposal would be clear guidance to EPPs on requirements for providing preparation to an individual seeking certification as an educator.
+The TEA staff has determined there is no anticipated cost to persons required to comply with the proposal.